msegar/MMBIRFinder/README.md

 ```
 The outputted file 'mysql_results.txt' is then used as an input for the second half of the MMBIRFinder tool.

-**Don't forget to changed the configuration file to not run the initial alignment and clustering again!!**
+**Don't forget to change the configuration file to not run the initial alignment and clustering again!!**

 License